leanprover/vscode-lean/README.md

-# Lean for VS Code
+# Lean 3 for VS Code

-This extension adds support for [Lean](https://github.com/leanprover/lean).
+This extension adds support for an older version of Lean, [Lean 3](https://github.com/leanprover/lean).
+It is succeeded by [vscode-lean4](https://github.com/leanprover/vscode-lean4) for [Lean 4](https://github.com/leanprover/lean4).

 ## Features

 We currently support a variety of features.
 For basic VS Code editor features, see the [VS Code User Interface docs](https://code.visualstudio.com/docs/getstarted/userinterface).

-### Lean language server support
+### Lean 3 language server support

-* Automatic installation of Lean via [elan](https://github.com/leanprover/elan)
+* Automatic installation of Lean 3 via [elan](https://github.com/leanprover/elan)
-* Incremental compilation and checking via the Lean server
+* Incremental compilation and checking via the Lean 3 server
 * Hover shows documentation, types, and Unicode input help:
-  * Here's an example from the [Lean tutorials project](https://github.com/leanprover-community/tutorials):
+  * Here's an example from the [Lean 3 tutorials project](https://github.com/leanprover-community/tutorials):

     <img src="media/hover-example.png">
   * Holding down <kbd>ctrl</kbd> will display the declaration as well:

     <img src="media/hover-decl-example.png">
-* Auto-completion based on context and type via the Lean server
+* Auto-completion based on context and type via the Lean 3 server
 * Error messages / diagnostics
 * Batch file execution
 * Tasks for `leanpkg` (<kbd>ctrl</kbd>+<kbd>shift</kbd>+<kbd>p</kbd> and select "Tasks: Configure Task")
 * Search for declarations in open files (<kbd>ctrl</kbd>+<kbd>t</kbd> or <kbd>ctrl</kbd>+<kbd>p</kbd> `#`)
-* Region of interest checking (i.e. control how much of the project is checked automatically by Lean)
+* Region of interest checking (i.e. control how much of the project is checked automatically by Lean 3)
 <!--- TODO(Bryan): fix this or remove it
 * Type of the term under the cursor can be displayed in the status bar --->

-### Lean editing features
+### Lean 3 editing features

 * Customizable Unicode input support (e.g. type `\la`+<kbd>tab</kbd> to input `λ`)
 * Fill in `{! !}` holes (also `_` holes in Lean 3.16.0c and later) with the [code actions](https://code.visualstudio.com/docs/editor/refactoring#_code-actions-quick-fixes-and-refactorings) menu (<kbd>ctrl</kbd>+<kbd>.</kbd>)